natalieagus/50005/docs/Labs/03-Lab3-toctou.md

 In the screenshot below, we created a <span style="color:#f77729;"><b>symbolic link</b></span> `userfile.txt` to point to `/etc/shadow`, resulting in the regular user being unable to `cat userfile.txt`.
 <img src="{{ site.baseurl }}/assets/images/lab2/13.png"  class="center_full no-invert"/>

-We have written the program to create the symbolic link for you.
-It is inside `/User/symlink.c`.
+We have written the **command** to create the symbolic link for you.
+It is inside `/User/exploit.sh`.

 ## Race Condition